klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 ```

 which may be shorter, but requires some puzzling to build and hence is more prone to error.
+These values can be read from the last column of the table.

 The output of the second `srun` command is now